Palpatine0/SkyVoyage/README.md

 SkyVoyage is an Android application designed to facilitate flight ticket booking.
 The app provides a user-friendly interface and various features to manage flights, users, and payment methods.

 ## Features
-- Admin Panel: Manage flights and users.
+- `Admin Panel` : Manage flights and users.
-- User Registration and Login: Users can sign up, log in, and validate their accounts.
+- `User Registration and Login` : Users can sign up, log in, and validate their accounts.
-- Flight Management: Admins can insert, update, query, and delete flight data.
+- `Flight Management` : Admins can insert, update, query, and delete flight data.
-- User Management: Admins can manage user details.
+- `User Management` : Admins can manage user details.
-- Flight Booking: Users can search for flights by time or route, view flight details, and book tickets.
+- `Flight Booking` : Users can search for flights by time or route, view flight details, and book tickets.
-- Travel Insurance: Users can choose to add travel insurance to their booking
+- `Travel Insurance` : Users can choose to add travel insurance to their booking
-- Payment Methods: Users can select different payment methods, including credit cards, PayPal, and Apple Pay.
+- `Payment Methods` : Users can select different payment methods, including credit cards, PayPal, and Apple Pay.

 <hr>